Skip to primary content

 Key Takeaways

-- RAG is the right default for most enterprise use cases because it supports knowledge freshness, source attribution, and lower upfront investment.
+• RAG is the right default for most enterprise use cases.
+It supports knowledge freshness, source attribution, and lower upfront investment.

-- Hallucination control favors RAG's structural traceability, but fine-tuning can complement it by teaching models to constrain their outputs.
+• Hallucination control favors RAG's structural traceability.
+Fine-tuning can complement it by teaching models to constrain their outputs.

-- Hybrid architectures that combine fine-tuned behavioral layers with RAG-powered knowledge layers deliver the best production outcomes.
+• Hybrid architectures combine fine-tuned behavioral layers with RAG-powered knowledge layers.
+These deliver the best production outcomes.

-- Start with RAG, prove the use case, then layer in fine-tuning where the data quality and business case support it.
+• Start with RAG, prove the use case, then layer in fine-tuning where data quality and business case support it.